Chapter 43: Into the Depths – 160 AK, Early Spring

 It was those demands that had been the final straw.

 A sergeant had dragged a clearly unwilling girl toward a side tunnel.
 She’d been screaming, begging for help.
 No one had done anything.
 It wasn’t the first time Dekyl had seen such abuses.
+Baser sorts had no self-control.
 But, he’d decided, it would be the last.

 Striding up to the soldier, he’d ordered the sergeant to unhand her.
 Only to be ignored.
 His sword had rectified that breech of discipline before he’d worked out the consequences of his action.

-Since then, he’d been separating women with young children, whole families, and others from the unending throng passing his assigned station.
+Since then, he’d been separating families, women with young children, and other innocents from the unending throng passing his assigned station.
 He was not sure what he was going to do with them.
-He had several dozen hiding in the passageway the sergeant was planning to use.
+He had several dozen hiding in the passageway the sergeant planned to use.

 Yet, he wasn’t going to stop.
 Not when he could do some good, no matter how small it might be.